 The weight limit for this ride is 14 st/198 lb/90 kg, please enquire if you are an experienced rider exceeding this weight.

 Accommodation is in comfortable guesthouses and traditional inns along the trail with double and twin rooms.
-All rooms have an en-suite with shower, toilet and sink; towels are provided.
+Rooms are either en-suite with shower, toilet and sink or a shared bathroom depending on availability; towels are provided.
 The rooms also come with a TV, complimentary tea and coffee, kettle and hair dryer.